2022 California elections: Superintendent of Public Instruction

 Incumbent Democratic Superintendent Tony Thurmond ran for re-election.
 He was first elected in 2018 with 50.9% of the vote.

 Board of Equalization

 All four seats on the California State Board of Equalization were up for election, with all four incumbents eligible for re-election.

 District 1

 Incumbent Republican Ted Gaines ran for re-election.
 He was first elected in 2018 with 51.4% of the vote.

 District 2

 Incumbent Democrat Malia Cohen retired to run for state controller.
 She was first elected in 2018 with 72.8% of the vote.

 District 3

 Incumbent Democrat Tony Vazquez ran for re-election.
 He was first elected in 2018 with 69.9% of the vote.

 District 4

 Incumbent Democrat Mike Schaefer ran for re-election.
 He was first elected in 2018 with 52.2% of the vote.

-State Legislature
+State legislature

-State Senate
+State senate

-Californians elected all even-numbered seats to the California State Senate.
+Californians elected all even-numbered seats to the California State Senate to four-year terms.
+Seven senators were term-limited in 2022, while two chose to retire early to run for higher office.
+Democrats would make a net gain of one seat, retaining their supermajority.

 State Assembly

-Californians elected all of the seats to the California State Assembly.
+Californians elected all of the seats to the California State Assembly to two-year terms.
+17 incumbent assemblymembers chose not to run for re-election.
+Democrats increased their supermajority by two seats.